Why We're Special

 Our Science Education Gives Children a Head Start

 We strive to ensure children leave our program equipped with the skills to be successful in kindergarten and beyond.
-By exposing preschool children to science, technology, engineering, and math (STEM), we provide a head start on developing skills for 21st century careers.
+By exposing preschool children to science, technology, engineering, arts, and math (STEAM), we provide a head start on developing skills for 21st century careers.
 In the next decade, an estimated 75 percent of jobs in the fastest growing industries will require a background in science.
+Our bright, interactive STEAM Learning Lab is an extension of the education that takes place every day in our classrooms.

 We Use Technology to Keep Families Up-to-Date